OpenZeppelin/cairo-contracts/docs/Proxies.md

 #### `_set_implementation_hash`

-Sets the implementation contract class.
-This method is included in the proxy contract's constructor and is furthermore used to upgrade contracts.
+Sets `new_implementation` as the implementation's contract class.
+This method is included in the proxy contract's constructor and can be used to upgrade contracts.

 Parameters: